catch-design/jamstack-test/README.md

 - Provide clear instructions for setting up and running the project.
 - Email your submission to us.

 Aim to focus on functionality, code clarity, and user experience within the allocated time frame.
-This test is designed to assess your problem-solving skills and proficiency with React and Next.js.